Neigong: Internal martial arts

-It is important to understand that anyone looking to learn nei gung sincerely, is more likely to learn it from a good teacher of internal martial arts like Hsing-Yi (one of the easiest and most powerful forms of martial cultivation).
-It is rare to learn authentic Daoist practices from a true master of the subject as quite a lot of the nei gung skills are an essential part of a complete system of martial arts.
-Nei gung is not a philosophy, but a technique and an art of inner cultivation.
-There are intellectual guidelines to the practice of nei gung, but it is "Inner Work" which means effort has to be put in to develop real, substantial and testable skills.
-This is not something that can be imagined or talked about, only from direct experience and hard effort can an understanding of nei gung develop.
+Anyone looking to learn neigong sincerely is more likely to learn it from a good teacher of internal martial arts like xingyi quan.
+It is rare to learn authentic Daoist practices from a true master of the subject as quite a lot of the neigong skills are an essential part of a complete system of martial arts.
+Neigong is not a philosophy, but a technique and an art of inner cultivation.
+There are intellectual guidelines to the practice of neigong, but it is "Inner Work" which means effort has to be put in to develop real, substantial and testable skills.
+This is not something that can be imagined or talked about, only from direct experience and hard effort can an understanding of neigong develop.

-Meditation

-This type of practice is said to require concentration and internal reflection which results in a heightened self-awareness that increases over time with continued practice.
-Neigong practitioners report awareness of the mechanics of their blood circulation, peristalsis, muscular movement, skeletal alignment, balance, etc.